Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Pumble vs Slack: Slack offers advanced search options, but is limited by history

-On paper, Slack has slightly more advanced search tools, but in practice, that power doesn’t mean much if you want to find a message or file older than 90 days.
+On paper, Slack has great search tools, but in practice, these tools don’t mean much if you want to find a message older than 90 days.

-That’s exactly what I ran into when testing Slack’s free plan.
-I tried searching for older messages in my workspace, only to find it had already been archived.
+That’s exactly the problem I ran into when testing Slack’s free plan.
+I tried searching for older messages in my workspace, only to find that it had already been archived — I couldn’t get to it unless I paid.

 Unless you’re on a paid plan, Slack’s search is limited by its short message retention window.

-On the other hand, Pumble offers unlimited messaging history — even on the free plan.
+On the other hand, Pumble offers unlimited message history — even on the free plan.

-I was able to find conversations from weeks and months ago without hitting a wall or needing to upgrade.
+So, Pumble’s search actually works when you need it.
+You can find conversations from weeks or months ago without hitting a wall or needing to upgrade.

 For teams that rely on chats as living knowledge bases, having access to full conversation history matters more than unnecessarily complex search filters.